elibs/ebash/README.md

 variables you create are global.
 If someone else happens to use the same name for something, one of you is likely to stomp on the value that the other set.

-Note that both local and declare create local variables.
-Bashutils helpers such as `opt_parse` and `tryrc` create local variables for you, too.
+Note that both local and declare create local variables.  ebash helpers such as `opt_parse` and `tryrc` create local variables for you, too.

 One place that it’s really easy to accidentally not use a local variable is with a bash for loop.

     # Note: index here is NOT LOCAL
     for index in "${array[@]}" ; do